Genez-io/genezio-examples/typescript/todo-list-auth-mongo/README.md

 genezio deploy
 ```

-After u succesfully ran the command, you can go in the [Genezio dashboard](https://app.genez.io/dashboard) and click on the project you just deployed.
+After you succesfully ran the command, you can go in the [Genezio dashboard](https://app.genez.io/dashboard) and click on the project you just deployed.

 Click on the authentification button and choose MongoDB.
 You will need a MongoDB URI, you can learn how to obtain one from [here](https://genezio.com/blog/how-to-add-a-mongodb-to-your-genezio-project/).